 Your secret weapon to keep your dog’s bedding, linens, clothes and toys flea free is heat.
 Anything that can be safely washed in hot water and dried on high heat, should be weekly.
 Fleas won’t survive the double attack of heat.

 5. Home remedies for fleas on dogs — make your home unfriendly to fleas with natural house sprays:

-Vacuuming is your best weapon against fleas, but you can also pay extra attention to your dog’s favorite lounging spots with one of the following homemade house sprays:
+Vacuuming is one of your best home remedies for fleas on dogs, but you can also pay extra attention to your dog’s favorite lounging spots with one of the following homemade house sprays:

 - Lemon – Cut up a lemon and steep it in water overnight.
 Add it to a spray bottle and you have a pleasant-smelling homemade flea repellant that can safely be used near your pup’s favorite spots or even on him.

 - Salt – Clean hardwood floors and tile floors around your dog’s bed with a salt/water mix.

 - Essential Oils – Rosemary, tea tree and lavender don’t smell good to fleas.
 You can use them to help keep your living space smelling nice — and staying flea free.
 But use essential oils with caution.
 Some essential oils are harmful to pets.
 Talk to a vet to ensure that the scent and the way you are using the oil are safe for your dog.